-Ayers’ Weather Underground group set off bombs across America in cooperation with communist Cuban intelligence.
+Ayers’s Weather Underground group set off bombs across America in cooperation with communist Cuban intelligence.
 The FBI operative who infiltrated the group’s leadership, Larry Grathwohl, revealed that the organization’s leadership was plotting to exterminate millions of Americans in camps.

 Interestingly, Darling-Hammond had an opportunity to test out her educational quackery unimpeded in the Stanford New Schools.
-The results are now in: in 2010, Stanford New Schools placed in the lowest-achieving 5 percent of schools in California, according to multiple reports.
+The results are now in: In 2010, Stanford New Schools placed in the lowest-achieving 5 percent of schools in California, according to multiple reports.

 SEL was formally unveiled in the late 1990s.
 However, the real history behind it goes way back to Lev Vygotsky, a Soviet psychologist who studied how to effectively brainwash children to become good communists.

 Interestingly, Vygotsky was a close colleague of Ivan Pavlov, the Soviet psychologist famous for his behavioral-conditioning experiments on dogs.

 Vygotsky had been inspired, in part, by American psychologist and educational researcher E.L.
 Thorndike, a student of close Dewey-ally and associate James McKeen Cattell of Columbia University.